tomkerkhove/promitor/development-guide.md

 Promitor code is split into multiple projects by functionality, with the following projects worth highlighting:

-- Promitor.Runtime.Agents.Scraper - contains the main console application that runs Promitor.
+- Promitor.Agents.Scraper - contains the main console application that runs Promitor.
 - Promitor.Tests.Unit - contains the XUnit unit tests.
 - Promitor.Docker - contains a Visual Studio Docker project for running Promitor during development.